Violent crimes in St Pancras and Somers Town ward

 Since 1995, the number of crimes in England and Wales has almost halved1.
 However, if you are worried about crime in this area, there are lots of things you can do to protect yourself.

-Six ways to help keep your neighbourhood safe
+Six ways to help keep this neighbourhood safe

 - Find out how to protect yourself from violent crimes.

-- Get in touch with the police safer neighbourhoods team responsible for policing your neighbourhood.
+- Get in touch with the police safer neighbourhoods team responsible for policing this neighbourhood by email or by calling 07867 536621.

 - Report local problems like graffiti, fly tipping or broken street-lights.